Ravendratiwaricloudproject/Azure-Cloud-From-Basics-To-Advanced/Day 01 - Introduction to the Cloud/README.md

 Region = A geographic area where cloud data centers are located.
 1. Each region is isolated from other regions
 2. A region contains multiple Availability Zones
-3. Example: East US, West Europe, Asia Pacific
+3. Example: East US, West Europe, Asia Pacific etc.

 # What is Availability zone (AZ)?
 Each Region has multiple, Isolated locations known as availability zone (AZ).